-Source: HSBC, Ministry of Finance, Fondo di Garanzia
+Source: HSBC, Ministry of Finance, Fondo di Garanzia.

 Measure Detail Direct measures On 6 December, after lengthy negotiations, the minority government of PSOE and Unidas Podemos (UP) obtained the necessary support for the 2021 budget from the regional parties (among which the Catalan Republican Left, EH Bildhu and Democratic Party of Catalonia) and passed the budget through parliament.
 That's the first time since 2018 that Spain has managed to pass a budget, and the first time in five years it did so before the end of the year.
 The budget contemplates about EUR6bn of fiscal consolidation measures, including a minimum 15% corporate tax on large companies, some tax increases for very high-income earners, a sugar tax and new taxes on digital and financial transactions.
-To gain the support of the Catalan regional pro-independence parties, without which the coalition government of PSOE and Unidas Podemos (UP) would not have had the required majority, the governme pledged a reform of the regional financing system in the future to make it more equitable (the current system penalises Catalonia) and which - if followed through - could potentially put additional strain on the central government's budget as the regional financing system is a zero-sum game.
-Prime Minister Pedro Sànchez recently announced an additional EUR11bn (1% of GDP) of upcoming support measure for firms and self-employed workers (El Pais, 24 February).
-As part of the proposal, the government is reportedly work on a draft fiscal plan that would channel EUR5bn in direct aid to small- and medium-sized companies, entailing EUR1b in capital injections as part of a fiscal aid package for businesses, while an additional EUR5bn would be used to help restructure state-guaranteed loans that have been tapped by businesses (Reuters, 8 March).
-Last year, the governme set up a fund (Solvency Support Fund) with a budget of EUR10bn to invest in debt and equity instruments in companie active in Spain that had been affected by the crisis.
-The European Commission has recently approved amendments to the fund enabling the government to undertake restructurings, provide direct fiscal support through tax credits, advance payments and convertible loans (El Pais, 24 February).
+To gain the support of the Catalan regional pro-independence parties, without which the coalition government of PSOE and Unidas Podemos (UP) would not have had the required majority, the government pledged a reform of the regional financing system in the future to make it more equitable (the current system penalises Catalonia) and which - if followed through - could potentially put additional strain on the central government's budget as the regional financing system is a zero-sum game.
+Prime Minister Pedro Sànchez recently announced an additional EUR11bn (1% of GDP) of upcoming support measures for firms and self-employed workers (El Pais, 24 February).
 Furthermore, the government intends to frontload EUR27bn of spending from the EU Recovery Fund next year, a large chunk of which will be initially paid for issuing Spanish government bonds and reimbursed by the European Commission (EC) only at a later stage once (and if) the projects have been approved.
 If implemented, this strategy should lead to higher deficit and debt, at least in the near term.
-We see the deficit nearing 10% of GDP this year ar declining slowly in 2022, with the structural deficit at about 5% of GDP.
+We see the deficit crossing 10% of GDP next year and declining slowly in 2022, with the structural deficit at about 5% of GDP.
 The Spanish government recently extended the short-time scheme (ERTE) until the end of May, for firms which between April and December did not recover 70% of their activity and have had more than 15% of their workforce under short-time work.
-Firms will not have to pay their social contributions (from up to 100% for the firms which have to shut down due to restrictions) while firms will not be permitted to lay-off workers (otherwise they will have to pay back to the government the subsidies received through the scheme).
+Firms will not have to pay their social contributions (from up to 100% for the firms which had to shut down due to restrictions) while firms will not be permitted to lay-off workers (otherwise they will have to pay back to the government the subsidies received through the scheme).
 The cost for the government of the extension from 31 January to 31 May are estimated to be EUR5.4bn (0.4% of GDP).
 Despite the extension, the finance minister has recently reiterated the expected deficit target of 7.7% of GDP for 2021 (Reuters, 14 January 2021).
-Guarantees Guarantees of up to EUR100bn provided to the banks by the Instituto de Crédito Oficial (ICO), the state promotion bank, for certified liquidity needs within the next 12 months (18 months SMEs and self-employed), covering up to 80% of the loans to SMEs and self-employed, and up to 70% of the loans to larger firms (new loans) and 60% for other loans.
-On 3 July, the government added a further EUR40bn to the scheme, taking the maximum loan coverate to EUR140bn.
+Guarantees Guarantees of up to EUR100bn provided to the banks by the Instituto de Crédito Oficial (ICO), the state promotional bank, for certified liquidity needs within the next 12 months (18 months SMEs and self-employed), covering up to 80% of the loans to SMEs and self-employed, and up to 70% of the loans to larger firms (new loans) and 60% for other loans.
+On 3 July, the government added a further EUR40bn to the scheme, taking the maximum loan coverage to EUR140bn.
 So far, cEUR120bn has been used.